Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 ### Subscription and cancellation

-An example in the previous section uses `source.collect { ... }` to collect all elements.
+In the second example from the previous section, `source.collect { ... }` was used to collect all elements.
-Instead of collecting elements, we can open a channel using [openSubscription][org.reactivestreams.Publisher.openSubscription] and iterate over it, so that we have more finer-grained control on our iteration, for example using `break`, as shown below:
+Instead, we can open a channel using [openSubscription][org.reactivestreams.Publisher.openSubscription] and iterate over it.
+In this way, we can have finer-grained control over our iteration (using `break`, for example), as shown below:

 <!--- INCLUDE
 import io.reactivex.*